mjwhitta/ransimware/README.md

     // Since no notify function is defined, the default behavior is to
     // do nothing

-    // Target the user's Desktop folder
+    // Target the user's Desktop directory
     if e = sim.Target(filepath.Join(home, "Desktop")); e != nil {
         panic(e)
     }